David-vanderByl/Data_Science_Handbooks/README.md

 ## Table of Contents

+- [Python Tutorial Handbook for Data Science.md](Python%20Tutorial%20Handbook%20for%20Data%20Science.ipynb): A high-level guide covering Python programming and data science topics, from basics to advanced techniques.
+Learn about variables, data structures, data manipulation, visualization, machine learning, and more.
+Suitable for beginners and experienced data scientists alike.

 - [pandas.ipynb](pandas.ipynb): This notebook is a guide to using the `pandas`` library for data manipulation and analysis.
 Explore the powerful features of pandas and how to effectively work with data frames.

 - [SQL Database Tutorial Handbook.md](SQL%20Database%20Tutorial%20Handbook.md): This comprehensive Markdown file serves as a handbook for working with SQL databases using Python.
 Explore topics ranging from setting up databases to querying data via Python API and Pandas.